Living Bird Magazine

 - Cool Facts

-- The Pacific and Arctic loons are extremely similar and were formerly considered the same species.
+- Pacific and Arctic Loons are extremely similar and were formerly considered the same species.
 Where the two species meet in western Alaska and eastern Siberia, the Arctic Loon has a greenish patch on its throat.
-Arctic Loons from the rest of Eurasia have purplish throats similar to that of the Pacific Loon.
+Arctic Loons from the rest of Eurasia have purplish throats, similar to those of Pacific Loons.

-- Pacific and Arctic loons in the waters off Japan in late winter forage cooperatively, swimming under and around schools of sand lance (a small fish) and concentrating them into an area about one meter in diameter.
-Japanese fishermen exploited this habit by fishing for sea bream that gathered to feed on the sand lance.
-With such assistance from the loons, the fishermen could earn a year's livelihood in February and March alone; as a result, the loons were worshipped as messengers from heaven.
+- Pacific and Arctic Loons in the waters off Japan in late winter work together, swimming under and around schools of sandlance (a small fish) and concentrating them into a tight ball.
+Japanese fishermen used to exploit this habit by fishing for sea bream that gather to feed on the sandlance.
+With such assistance from the loons, the fishermen sometimes earned a year's livelihood in February and March alone.
+As a result, the loons were worshipped as messengers from heaven.
 Now, this practice has ceased because of unexplained declines in loon populations, collapse of sea bream populations, and adoption of other fishing methods.